October 18, 2023

 Employee advocacy is a proven method for making deeper impressions with larger audiences, but there are common challenges that get in the way.

 Organizations of all sizes want to promote their initiatives, content, and brand, and using employee advocacy tools is a great way to do that.
-Employees’ social media accounts reach larger combined audiences than that of corporate accounts and deliver messages in a more authentic way.
+Employees’ social media accounts reach larger combined audiences than of corporate accounts and deliver messages in a more authentic way.
 People trust posts coming from employees more than the same posts coming from the companies they work for.

 Here are four of the most common obstacles and how to overcome them.